BowlingX/scalatra-websockets-old/README.md

 2. "long-polling" does nothing

-3. "websockets" works on Chrome/Firefox
+3. "websocket" works on Chrome/Firefox

 ### Problems with Apache-Shiro: